All Episodes

 It's Democratic Party government.

-It's d all Democrats all the time.
+It's all Democrats all the time.

 Republicans can't get a look in it.

-This is an all Democrat government.
+This is an all-Democrat government.

-And the polls are starting to show that people are making the connection uh between the unpopular policies and the president.
+And the polls are starting to show that people are making the connection between the unpopular policies and the president.

-And when a president is promoting unpopular policies, eventually he becomes unpopular too.
+And when a president is promoting unpopular policies, eventually he becomes unpopular, too.

-Uh what have they done in Ohio?
+What have they done in Ohio?

-Ohio's very unhappy, so they've sent Joe Biden in to calm them down.
+Ohio is very unhappy, so they've sent Joe Biden in to calm them down.

-worst economy since the Great Depression, worst economy since the 1929 Wall Street crash, all that's now uh uh uh they've got Joe Biden under control and they're sending him out to Ohio to cheer people up and persuade people in Ohio uh that the Obama administration can still do something for them.
+All that's now, they've got Joe Biden under control and they're sending him out to Ohio to cheer people up and persuade people in Ohio that the Obama administration can still do something for them.

-But they're not gonna be able to.
+But they're not going to be able to.

-Because essentially uh Barack Obama is not governing as a centrist.
+They're not going to be able to because essentially Barack Obama is not governing as a centrist.

-Uh he he basically thought that Obama had the right kind of temperament for president and he would govern as a bipartisan centrist reaching across the aisle and all the rest of it.
+He basically thought that Obama had the right kind of temperament for president and he would govern as a bipartisan centrist reaching across the aisle and all the rest of it.

-Uh Colin Powell uh was similarly impressed.
+Colin Powell was similarly impressed.

 They understood Obama.